ThiagoBrito-Dev/specbadge/README-en.md

 # Initialize the database.
 $ yarn init-db

-# Run the cache layer.
+# Run the cache server.
 $ yarn cache

 # Run the application server.